 Making a whole game starting from nothing is extremely difficult and therefore, to help us in this activity, it is possible to create a new project starting from one of the available templates.

 We will also have to choose the type of platform provided for our game such as if we want to create a game for PC / Console or Smartphone / Tablet, this choice will affect the type of input that the player can use to give commands to the game (via keyboard/controller or via touchscreen) and generally also the technical limits of graphics and computing power to which we will have to refer (for example to polygonal models or frame rate).

 In addition to templates, other free content is available in the Marketplace both in the form of permanently free material and in the form of free material available for a limited time.

-In the permanent contents there are parts of games or demos already made in Unreal Engine such as polygonal models for characters or enemies as well as high definition texture scans and real environments.
+In the permanent contents, there are parts of games or demos already made in Unreal Engine such as polygonal models for characters or enemies as well as high definition texture scans and real environments.

-Every month free contents are released in rotation that can be useful both to improve and integrate our projects and as a possible source of teaching as we can try to "take them apart" to understand how they work or we can try to modify them to better adapt them to our needs ( change a match 3 game into a match 4 game or how to change materials to get different visual effects).
+Every month free content are released in a rotation that can be useful both to improve and integrate our projects and as a possible source of teaching as we can try to "take them apart" to understand how they work or we can try to modify them to better adapt them to our needs ( change a match 3 game into a match 4 game or how to change materials to get different visual effects).

 Once obtained, these contents will be available forever for free even if they return for payment at the end of the promotion period.